Kiamo2/YATI/Reference.md

 If enabled the content of the Tiled class field is added to the metadata of the corresponding Godot elment.

+### Add Id as Metadata
+###### (new since version 1.6.2)

+Default: `Off`

+If enabled the Tiled object id is added to the metadata of the corresponding Godot elment.

+### No Alternative Tiles
+###### (new since version 1.6.5)

+Default: `Off`

+If enabled any flipped/rotated tiles are no longer created as alternative tiles.
+An enhancement in Godot 4.2 makes this possible.
+*Please note: Rotated non-sqare tiles may appear wrongly placed if this option is `On`.
+This currently can't be avoided due to Godot specifics.*

 ### Map Wangset to Terrain
 ###### (new since version 1.4.0)